 Dad @ 90

 For my father's ninetieth birthday - he was born on 30th October 1924 - we put together a photo collage of his life.
-The earliest photo is of his parents' wedding in (I think) 1917 - the latest was from a stroll past his childhood home in Gildersome earlier this year.
+The earliest photo is of his parents' wedding in (I think) 1917 - the latest was from a stroll past his childhood home in Gildersome in 2014.